Illumina/manta/README.md

 -----------------------------

-When the Manta source is cloned from github, it is configured for development rather than end-user distribution.
+When the Manta source is cloned from github, it is configured for development rather than user distribution.
 As such, all builds include -Werror.
 If cppcheck is found any detected issue is converted to a build error.

-### Windows developer support
+### Windows development support

 Manta does not link or run on windows.
-The build system does however facilitate developers preferring to use Visual Studio.
-During windows cmake configuration all final library linking is disabled and all third party libraries are unpacked such that their headers can be included, but the libraries are not compiled.
-Cmake generated VS solutions allow the c++ code to be browsed, analyzed and compiled to the library level.
+However, the build system does facilitate Visual Studio (VS) users.
+When cmake configuration is run on windows, all linking is disabled and third party libraries are unpacked for header include access, but are not compiled.
+Cmake VS solutions allow the c++ code to be browsed, analyzed and compiled to the library level.
-Note that unit test codes are compiled to libraries but cannot be run according to this scheme -- just like the other runtime binaries, unit tests can't be linked without building 3rd party libraries.
+Note that unit test codes are compiled to libraries but cannot be run.

-C++11 features used by manta require at least Visual Studio 2013.
-In addition to VS2013 and cmake, a zlib installation is required.
-The simplist way to do this may be to use the
+C++11 features used by manta require at least VS2013.
+Windows installations of cmake and zlib are also required to configure and compile.
+Windows zlib is provided by the
 [gnuwin32 package](http://gnuwin32.sourceforge.net/packages/zlib.htm).
-This library will enable building for 32 bit only.
+among others.